 The Free Spirit Travel More card offers a sign-up bonus of 45,000 bonus points when you spend $1,000 within the first 90 days of account opening.
 On top of that, you’ll get a $100 Companion Flight Voucher for meeting the spending requirement.

 This bonus is worth a combined total of just under $600 in Spirit travel based on the Points Guy’s point value estimates.
 Since one-way award flights start at 2,500 points, the bonus alone could theoretically take you quite far.
 That said, Spirit Airlines’ off-peak awards can be tough to come by.

 You’ll also get a $100 travel companion voucher every year you spend at least $5,000 with the card.
 This is a great perk since it covers the card’s annual fee on its own.
 Given the card’s everyday bonus categories, the vouch should be fairly easy to earn as well.

 The Free Spirit Travel More card carries a $79 annual fee that’s waived in the first year.
 This is a notable plus, as it gives you a chance to try out the card and decide whether the ongoing fee makes sense for you when stacked against the card’s rewards and benefits.

 Assuming you meet the spending requirement for the card’s annual and sign-up bonus, you should make out quite well in the first year.
 And even in year two, with no sign-up bonus at play and the annual fee now in the mix, you should land in the black if your spending matches that of the average consumer.

-Here’s a quick look at how the math shakes out, assuming you secure the sign-up bonus and use a 1.23-cent point value and average spending.
+Here’s a quick look at how the math shakes out, assuming you secure the sign-up bonus (40,000 bonus points plus a $100 companion flight voucher after spending $1,000 within the first 90 days) and use a 1.23-cent point value and average spending.

 |Period||Sign-up bonus||Rewards earned||Annual fee||Total earnings|